inspec/inspec/docs/dsl_resource.md

 * name - Identifier of the resource (required)
 * desc - Description of the resource (optional)
 * example - Example usage of the resource (optional)
+* supports - Platform restrictions of the resource.
+Without specifying anything, it implicitly supports all OS's and releases (optional) (starting in InSpec 2.0)

 The following methods are available to the resource:

 * inspec - Contains a registry of all other resources to interact with the operating system or target in general.
-* skip\_resource - A resource may call this method to indicate, that requirements aren't met.
+* skip\_resource - A resource may call this method to indicate that requirements aren't met.
 All tests that use this resource will be marked as skipped.

 The following example shows a full resource using attributes and methods to provide simple access to a configuration file: